ChIDE icon ChIDE

 Editing and Executing C/Ch/C++ Programs, the First Example with Output

-There are four panes in ChIDE: the editing pane, debugging pane, debug command pane, and the output pane.
-The debugging pane is located either to the below of the editing pane or on the right.
+There are four panes in ChIDE: the editing pane, debug pane, debug command pane, and output pane.
+The debug pane is located either to the below of the editing pane or on the right.
 Initially it is of zero size, but it can be made larger by dragging the divider between it and the editing pane.
-The debug command pane is located either to the below of the debugging pane or on the right.
-Similarly, the output pane is located either to the below of the debugging pane or on the right.
+The debug command pane is located either to the below of the debug pane or on the right.
+Similarly, the output pane is located either to the below of the debug pane or on the right.
 The output pane is on the left of the debug command pane.
-Initially the output pane is of zero size, but it can also be made larger by dragging the divider between it and the debugging pane.
+Initially the output pane is of zero size, but it can also be made larger by dragging the divider between it and the debug pane.
 By default, the output from the program is directed into the output pane.

 The edited C/Ch/C++ program in ChIDE can readily be debugged or executed in Ch interpretively without compilation.
 The edited program can also be compiled and linked using C or C++ compiler such as Microsoft Visual Studio .NET, and executed in ChIDE.
 The output from the program are directed into the output pane.